Yanshubaria/Amul-milk-production-analytics/README.md

 ## 🪟 Running on Windows

-Windows users can also run the application using:
+Windows users can also run the application using the included batch file.

+Double-click:

 ```text
 run_project.bat
 ```

-Double-click the file or execute it through Command Prompt:
+You can also execute it through Command Prompt:

 ```bash
 run_project.bat